anmol-v/protoc-gen/README.md

-# Zomato Proto Generator Docker
+# Proto Generator
-This docker compiles .proto into required languages compiled source code definations and then you can use special generated source code to easily write and read your structured data to and from a variety of data streams.
+protoc-gen compiles .proto into language specific clients, supports gRPC.

 ## ENV

-* GRPC_VERSION - Specify the version of grpc to use.
+* GRPC_VERSION - the version of grpc to use.
-* PROTOBUF_VERSION - Specify the version of protobuf to use.
+* PROTOBUF_VERSION - the version of protobuf to use.

 ## MISC
 - Protobuf installed with grpc is replaced with the version installed according to our env PROTOBUF_VERSION.